broadinstitute/tgg-sredocs/docs/patterns/configuration_and_code.md

 4. tell your deployment tool to deploy the new commit SHA: abcdef2
 5. the actual version of the app that is deployed is: abcdef1.

 This causes confusion, and introduces unneccesary commits into the application repository.
-Instead, with separate deployment/environment configuration, you can imagine a deployments scenario like the following:
+Instead, with separate deployment/environment configuration, you can imagine a deployment scenario like the following:

 1. update app, get new commit SHA: abcdef1
 2. update docker image, tag it with abcdef1